Andrew Chen Kah Eng

-Andrew Chen Kah Eng (曾笳恩 (曾笳恩, Zēng Jiā'ēn)) is a Malaysian politician from the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) opposition coalitions who has served as Leader of the Opposition of Johor since December 2022 and Member of the Johor State Legislative Assembly (MLA) for Stulang since May 2013.
-He has also served as State Secretary of DAP of Johor from 2021 to 2023.
+Andrew Chen Kah Eng (曾笳恩 (曾笳恩, Zēng Jiā'ēn)) is a Malaysian politician from the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions who has served as Leader of the Balancing Force of Johor since March 2023 and Member of the Johor State Legislative Assembly (MLA) for Stulang since May 2013.
+He served as State Leader of the Opposition of Johor from December 2022 to March 2023 and Chairman of Special Task Force on the Issue of Traffic Congestion in the Sultan Iskandar Building and Immigration and Quarantine Complex from July 2018 to January 2019.
+He has also served as State Secretary of DAP of Johor since May 2021.

 Personal life

-Born in Kuching, Sarawak, he moved to the state of Johor for his university studies in the University of Technology, Malaysia.
-He holds an Honour Degree in Land Surveying and a degree in Master of Science (Satellite Surveying).He is a Roman Catholic, who serves as a lector in the Roman Catholic Cathedral of the Sacred Heart of Jesus, Johor Bahru.
+Born in Kuching, Sarawak, he moved to the state of Johor for his university studies in the University of Technology Malaysia.
+He holds an Honour Degree in Land Surveying and a degree in Master of Science (Satellite Surveying).
+He is a Roman Catholic, who serves as a lector in the Roman Catholic Cathedral of the Sacred Heart of Jesus, Johor Bahru.